MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/TeamsFx-multi-env-v4.md

 You can set the description of Teams app to **my app description** for all the environments.

-Teams Toolkit shares the same Teams app manifest templates across all environments, you can update the description value in it for your target:
+Teams Toolkit shares the same app manifest templates across all environments, you can update the description value in it for your target:

-1. Open the Teams app manifest template `templates\appPackage\manifest.template.json`.
+1. Open the app manifest template `templates\appPackage\manifest.template.json`.
 2. Update the value of the property `description` > `short` with the permanent string **my app description**.

     The updates to `manifest.template.json` are: